christianstender/christianstender.github.io/_posts/2017-06-15-welcome-to-jekyllio.markdown

 Printed and published at the Rietveld Academy.

-A simple catalogue of every available item at the academy, including the catalogue itself (on the second page) 'released' and made available for sale in the vending machine next to the cantine on the ground floor of the Rietveld Academie.
+An easy-to-read catalogue of every available item at the academy, including the catalogue itself (on the second page) 'released' and made available for sale in the vending machine next to the cantine on the ground floor of the Rietveld Academie.

 <img src="{{ site.url }}/assets/book5.JPG" class="w-100" alt="book">
 <img src="{{ site.url }}/assets/book3.PNG" class="w-100" alt="book">